nhtsai/notes/_posts/2021-05-02-atomic-habits.md

 | **4th Law (Reward)**: Make it satisfying. | **Inverse 4th Law (Reward)**: Make it unsatisfying. |

-# Chapter 4: The Man Who Didn't Look Right
+## 4. The Man Who Didn't Look Right

 * The brain is continuously analyzing information and your surroundings, picking up on important cues to predict certain outcomes subconciously.
 * You don't need to be aware of the cue for a habit to begin.